 Walnuts: A valuable source of the amino acid arginine, walnuts aid the liver in detoxifying ammonia.
 Walnuts are also high in glutathione and omega-3 fatty acids, which support normal liver cleansing actions.
 Make sure you chew the nuts well before swallowing.
 The recommended amount is a handful of walnuts per day.

-Cabbage: Much like broccoli and cauliflower, eating cabbage helps stimulate the activation of two crucial liver detoxifying enzymes that help flush out toxins.
-Try eating more kimchi, cabbage soup and sauerkraut as fermented or cooked cabbage is less likley to affect the thyroid than raw cabbage.
+Cabbage: Much like broccoli and cauliflower, eating cabbage helps stimulate the activation of two crucial liver-detoxifying enzymes that help flush out toxins.
+Try eating more kimchi, cabbage soup and sauerkraut as fermented or cooked cabbage is less likely to affect the thyroid than raw cabbage.

 Turmeric: The liver’s favourite spice.
 Try adding some of this detoxifying goodness into your next lentil stew or veggie dish for an instant liver pick-me-up.
 Turmeric helps boost liver detox, by assisting enzymes that actively flush out dietary carcinogens.
 You can also drink turmeric with hot water as a tea.

 Others: Other liver cleansing foods not listed above include almonds, artichoke, asparagus, brussel sprouts, blue berries, pumpkin, kale, salmon, oats, legumes and fresh vegetable juice (e.g. from Yazza cafe in Nelson).
 Eating the foods listed above is a great way to help keep your liver functioning properly.
 It can also be beneficial to do a fasting day occasionally (e.g. once a week an apple day).